Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

 Training them separately first made debugging easier and improved stability.

-### 12.2 Why the speaker branch was fine-tuned, not rebuilt
+### Why the speaker branch was fine-tuned, not rebuilt
 ECAPA-TDNN already has a strong inductive bias for speaker verification.
-Fine-tuning was enough to adapt it to our PCEN frontend and our training setup.
+Fine-tuning was enough to adapt it to our PCEN frontend and noise setup.

-### 12.3 Why the keyword branch was trained from scratch
+### Why the keyword branch was trained from scratch
-The custom keyword corpus did not match a standard pretraining scenario, so a clean from-scratch training run was more appropriate than forcing a pretrained keyword classifier into our use case.
+The custom keyword corpus did not match a standard pretraining scenario, so a from-scratch training run was more appropriate than forcing a pretrained keyword classifier into the task.

-### 12.4 Why FiLM and the comparator were trained together
+### Why FiLM and the comparator were trained together
 These modules are responsible for the final interaction between speaker identity and keyword identity.
-Training them from scratch let them learn the exact matching behavior we wanted instead of inheriting assumptions from another task.
+Training them from scratch let them learn the exact matching behavior we wanted.

 ---

-## 13. What Worked Well
+## 14. What Worked Well

 ### PCEN frontend
-PCEN was one of the most useful design choices.
+PCEN was one of the most useful choices.
 It made the audio more stable under noise and loudness shifts.

 ### ECAPA-TDNN fine-tuning
 Using the SpeechBrain ECAPA-TDNN model gave us a strong speaker representation quickly.
 Fine-tuning on our frontend and data made it fit the project much better than a raw off-the-shelf model.

 ### MUSAN augmentation
-Noise injection with MUSAN significantly improved robustness.
-It forced the models to learn useful features instead of clean-speech shortcuts.
+Noise injection with MUSAN improved robustness and reduced dependence on clean speech.

-### Training TC-ResNet from scratch on our own corpus
+### TC-ResNet from scratch on our own corpus
-This worked well because the model learned the exact word patterns and pronunciations present in our synthetic data.
+This worked well because the model learned the exact word patterns and pronunciations in our synthetic data.

-### End-to-end joint thinking
+### Quad-state dataset for FiLM + comparator
-Even though the parts were trained in stages, we designed them as one system from the start.
-That made the architecture coherent and easier to reason about.
+This was especially useful because it gave the final decision module all important positive and negative combinations instead of only a simple yes/no split.

 ---

-## 14. What Did Not Work as Well
+## 15. What Did Not Work as Well

 ### Using a standard speech frontend unchanged
-A plain mel-spectrogram setup would have been easier, but it was not as robust for our target noisy setting.
+A plain mel-spectrogram setup was easier, but it was not as robust for our noisy setting.
 That is why we moved to PCEN.

-### Treating keyword spotting as a plain classification problem
+### Treating keyword spotting as plain classification
 A simple closed-set classifier is not a good fit for custom keywords and target-speaker conditioning.
 It is too rigid.

-### Trying to rely only on a static similarity metric
+### Relying only on a static similarity metric
-A static comparator is easier to implement, but it does not learn how to handle difficult false-accept cases as well as a trained neural comparator.
+A static comparator is easy to implement, but it does not learn difficult false-accept cases as well as a trained neural comparator.

-### Overcomplicating the system with unnecessary orchestration
+### Adding unnecessary orchestration
-An agentic pipeline sounded attractive on paper, but it was not required for the final implementation.
-The real gains came from model design, data design, and careful training rather than multi-agent automation.
+An agentic pipeline sounded interesting on paper, but it was not needed for the final implementation.
+The real gains came from model design, data design, and careful training.

 ---

-## 15. Simple Summary of the Full System
+## 16. Simple Summary of the Full System

 At a high level, the system works like this:

 - The user enrolls a speaker and keyword.
-- The speaker side is represented by an ECAPA-TDNN embedding.
+- ECAPA-TDNN produces a speaker embedding.
-- The keyword side is represented by a TC-ResNet embedding.
+- TC-ResNet produces a keyword embedding.
 - PCEN makes the audio more stable.
 - FiLM uses the speaker embedding to condition the keyword branch.
-- The Neural Comparator produces the final match decision.
+- The Neural Comparator decides whether the live speech matches the enrolled target.

-The result is a compact speaker-conditioned keyword spotting system that is designed for noisy conditions and custom words.
+The result is a compact speaker-conditioned keyword spotting system designed for noisy conditions and custom words.

 ---

-## 16. References and Data Sources
+## 17. References and Data Sources

 - **ECAPA-TDNN**: Desplanques, Thienpondt, and Demuynck, *ECAPA-TDNN: Emphasized Channel Attention, Propagation and Aggregation in TDNN Based Speaker Verification*.
-- **SpeechBrain ECAPA-TDNN model**: pretrained speaker verification model used as the starting point for our speaker branch.
+- **SpeechBrain ECAPA-TDNN**: pretrained speaker verification model used as the starting point for the speaker branch.
-- **VoxCeleb**: speaker recognition dataset used for the speaker embedding branch.
+- **VoxCeleb**: speaker recognition dataset used for speaker embedding learning.
 - **MUSAN**: noise corpus used for augmentation.
 - **PCEN**: Per-Channel Energy Normalization frontend for robust audio preprocessing.
 - **TC-ResNet**: lightweight keyword spotting architecture used for the keyword branch.
-- **FiLM**: Feature-wise Linear Modulation used for conditioning the keyword branch on speaker identity.
+- **FiLM**: Feature-wise Linear Modulation used for conditioning.
 - **AAM-Softmax**: margin-based speaker-discriminative loss used for the speaker branch.
 - **Custom TTS corpus**: `https://huggingface.co/datasets/Nishchal-29/tts_corpus`

 ---

-## 17. Closing Note
+## 18. Closing Note

 This project was built as a practical speech system, not as an agent demo.
 The real contribution was in the architectural choices: